-The person in charge: Dr. Ali Dehnavi Course language: currently in Persian Office location: Civil Engineering department, Faculty of Civil Engineering & Transportation, University of Isfahan, Hezar-Jerib av., Isfahan, Iran Phone Number: +98 (31) 37934226 Homepage: http://eng.ui.ac.ir/~a.dehnavi Email Address: a.dehnavi@eng.ui.ac.ir, dehnavi115@yahoo.com
+Person in charge: Dr. Ali Dehnavi

+Office location: Faculty of Civil Engineering and Transportation, University of Isfahan, Hezar-Jerib av., Isfahan,
-Other instructors: NA

-List the objectives, goals, aims, and/or outcomes for the course.
+Phone Number: +98 (31) 37934226 Homepage: http://eng.ui.ac.ir/~a.dehnavi Email Address: a.dehnavi@eng.ui.ac.ir

-$\checkmark$ Understand the various dimensions of the environment, environmental challenges and the need for environmental assessment as a management tool

-✓ Be aware of the legislation, regulations and requirements of environmental assessment.

-$\checkmark$ Learning the effects and environmental consequences of civil and construction projects on the environment.

-$\checkmark$ Familiarize with the methods of projects environmental assessment
+- ✓ Understand the various dimensions of the environment, environmental challenges and the need for environmental assessment as a management tool - ✓ Be aware of the legislation, regulations and requirements of environmental assessment. - ✓ Learning the effects and environmental consequences of civil and construction projects on the - ✓ environment. - ✓ Familiarize with the methods of projects environmental assessment

-List books, lab manuals, technology, supplies, calculators, and any other materials required or recommended for the student to complete the course requirements.